-- Ensure that career counselling and job training goes hand-in-hand with risk or psychological assessments as well as organizational assurances turning risky career moves - such as migration from worker to supervisor or from partial craft to craft - less intimidating.
+- Ensure that career counseling and job training go hand-in-hand with risk or psychological assessments as well as organizational assurances turning risky career moves - such as migration from worker to supervisor or from partial craft to craft - less intimidating.

 - Conduct regular surveys and polls to find out what they want.

 - Show them that you care by restoring their ‘dignity of labour’ via thoughtful and customized benefits that take into consideration typical Blue Collar concerns such as long hours and overtime, timely pay and incentives, flexible leaves, health & wellness, and family.